Modular Smart Contract Accounts

 Within the implementation of each type of validation function, the modular account MUST check that the provided validation function applies to the given function selector intended to be run (See Checking Validation Applicability).
 Then, the account MUST execute all validation hooks of the corresponding type associated with the validation function in use.
 After the execution of validation hooks, the account MUST invoke the validation function of the corresponding type.
 If any of the validation hooks or the validation function reverts, the account MUST revert.
 It SHOULD include the module’s revert data within its revert data.

 The account MUST define a way to pass data separately for each validation hook and the validation function itself.
-This data MUST be sent as the userOp.signature field for user op validation, the authorization field for runtime validation, and the signature field for signature validation.
+This data SHOULD be sent as the userOp.signature

-The result of user op validation SHOULD be the intersection of time bounds returned by the validation hooks and the validation function.
-If any validation hooks or the validation functions returns a value of 1 for the authorizer field, indicating a signature verification failure by the ERC-4337 standard, the account MUST return a value of 1 for the authorizer portion of the validation data.
+The result of user op validation MUST be the intersection of time bounds returned by the validation hooks and the validation function.
+If any validation hooks or the validation functions returns a value of 1

 The set of validation hooks run MUST be the hooks specified by account state at the start of validation.
 In other words, if the set of applicable hooks changes during validation, the original set of hooks MUST still run, and only future invocations of the same validation should reflect the changed set of hooks.